 When we encourage you to “GO NORTH,” just where the heck are you going?
 As it turns out, that’s a very good question.
-Even old-time New Hampshire residents disagree about where the North Country begins, and what it encompasses.
+Even residents disagree about where the North Country begins, and what it encompasses.
 For us it encompasses Northern New Hampshire and Northeastern Vermont.

 From Colebrook, State Route 26 works its way east toward Maine, passing through Dixville Notch (the one notch we call our own), Millsfield and into Errol on the edge of beautiful Lake Umbagog on the Maine border.